spences10/sveltekit-authentication-cookies/README.md

 # SvelteKit authentication wit cookies

-This examples was made from the awesome tutorial from @JoysOfCode
+This examples was made from the awesome tutorial from @mattcroat

 Over on the YouTube channel: